navicore/azure-jsonnet-terraform-example/README.md

 # WHY

+I recently had to add a lot of NSG rules to a Terraform HCL + Azure project.
+The resulting HCL was verbose and riddled with rule name and rule priority conflicts.

-I recently had to add a lot of NSG rules to a Terraform HCL + Azure codebase.
-I realized I had to learn HCL much better to make the code more maintainable or find a new way to express the rules.
-I considered two options, writing a code generator app that wrote HCL from a config file - ie: making my own DSL, or try [jsonnet](http://jsonnet.org/).  jsonnet met my needs and I can use it for other purposes such as Kubernetes yaml.
+I realized I had to invest more of my time to learn HCL better to make the code correct and maintainable or find a new way to express the rules.
+I considered three options: work smarter with HCL, write a code generator app that wrote HCL from a config file - ie: create my own DSL, or try [jsonnet](http://jsonnet.org/).  jsonnet met my needs and I can use it for other purposes such as creating Kubernetes yaml.

 The Terraform tool is still extremely valuable without HCL.
 While I don't use any HCL language features in this demo, I do use Terraform interpolation syntax for resolving the "not known until deployment" attributes.